What is Risk Reversal?

 - It helps to gauge the direction of the movement of a particular currency.

 How to Use?

-Risk Reversal acts as a collar for a stock. if you have either a long or short position in a stock and you are afraid that the stock may move opposite to your prediction and you may incur a loss, then to safeguard yourself you may either buy a call or put option.
+- Risk reversal options act as a collar for a stock.
+If you have either a long or short position in a stock and you are afraid that the stock may move opposite to your prediction, and you may incur a loss, then to safeguard yourself, you may either buy a call or put option.